 I want to start by being blunt.
 Starting a company from scratch is not easy.
 Actually, let me rephrase that.
 Starting a company is hard.
 Think about it.
 If it were easy, everyone would be doing it, right?
-And even though you might see a ton of people claiming to be entrepreneurs, take a closer look.
+Also, being an innovation consultant providing services for startups and SMES, I would be out of work.
+Even though you might see a ton of people claiming to be entrepreneurs, take a closer look.
 How many of them have actually started a company from scratch?
 How many have identified a scalable business model?
 How many are solving a REAL problem?

-Being an entrepreneur is not about starting a business.
+Being an entrepreneur and an innovator is not about starting a business.
 Starting a business is actually an administrative activity that requires some money and entails a couple of procedures.
 However, doing this extremely well will not guarantee success.

 We already saw that being an entrepreneur implies a learning mindset.
 At the end of the day, you want to solve a problem for people who are willing to pay for it and to find a repeatable and scalable model.
 Make the right decisions and you will be able to build a profitable company later.